max1300/web_library/README.md

 Cette application est une sorte de **librairie de tutoriels** en lien avec la programmation informatique.

-This application is a kind of ** library of tutorials ** related to computer programming.
+This application is a kind of **web library of tutorials** related to computer programming.

 ## The team